 1209 Farmer Rd, Julian, CA 92036

-Cost: $15 per bag and $2 per person entry fee which includes parking, a narrative on apple farming and local history, a cider demonstration, and picnic site.
+Cost: $20 per bag and $5 per person entry fee (kids 4 and under are free) which includes parking, a narrative on apple farming and local history, a cider demonstration, and a picnic site.

 Calico Apple and Pear Ranch & Cidery